 - 1. From the Configuration category, select Security Settings. - 2.
 On the Logon page, set the following option: - Set Security Phrase at Logon set this to the following value:

-This identifies the Change My Security Phrases workflow - when a user attempts to authenticate, but has fewer than the configured Number of security questions to register, they will be required to complete this workflow before continuing.
+This identifies the Change My Security Phrases workflow - when a user attempts to authenticate in MyID Desktop, but has fewer than the configured Number of security questions to register, they are required to complete this workflow before continuing.